stephendonner/davehunt.github.io/_posts/2016-09-19-lessons-from-mentoring.md

 interns learn from their experience.
 Letting them know what they've done well, how they've impressed you, and backing this up with specific examples has a lot of value.
-The harder part is finding ways they can improve and bringing that to them in a way they can absorb learn to grow from.
+The harder part is finding ways they can improve and bringing that to them in a way they can both absorb and learn to grow from.

 I really enjoyed being a mentor, and I am looking forward to having the opportunity to do it again.
 Justin and Ana: thank you again for being awesome!